hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 The bakufu's reaction to the Ōyama pilgrimage provides insight into their

+Ambros concludes that the pilgrimage to Ōyama, a popular shrine in the Kanto region, she argues that the community-building aspects pilgrimage reinforced social harmony, therefore, the bakufu was not against it.
+"The few regulations that pertained to it were not so much meant to limit the pilgrimage to Ōyama but more to ensure that pilgrims did not extend their pilgrimages unduly and maintained order on their journeys" (Ambros 2008, 173).
+An example of this is the prohibition that the bakufu issued for dual pilgrimage to both Mt.
+Fuji and Ōyama because the journey would be too long. lengthy pilgrimages or those by impoverished solitary travelers ran counter to the orderly ideals of bakufu.

-Argues that the constraints of the domainal authorities of Shikoku were cases where they "perceived religious travel as a burden on the communities that hosted pilgrims as well as on the home communities left behind" (2008, 146).
+Ambros argues that the constraints of the domainal authorities of Shikoku were cases where they "perceived religious travel as a burden on the communities that hosted pilgrims as well as on the home communities left behind" (2008, 146).
 Yet even in the case of Shikoku, these constraints can be seen a clear tolerance in an attempt to support a positive pilgrimage industry, as argued by Kouame (1997)

 ##### Tolerance in Shikoku ( #Kouame_1997)